ePages-de/epages-devportal/_posts/2019/2019-04-30-how-to-easily-manage-ssh-key-api-implementation.md

 about_authors: ["cseeger"]
 ---

-In the previous post [How to easily manage SSH keys](/blog/tech-stories/how-to-easily-manage-ssh-keys/) we described how to manage SSH keys.
+In the previous post we described [How to easily manage SSH keys](/blog/tech-stories/how-to-easily-manage-ssh-keys/).
-Now it's time to implement the backend, to be able to store, request and filter our ssh-keys and create `authorized_keys` files.
+Now it's time to implement the backend to be able to store, request and filter our ssh-keys and create `authorized_keys` files.

 If you've read my other blog posts, you know I'm a big fan of [Golang](https://golang.org/){:target="_blank"}.
 So it's no surprise that both, the API and the frontend are written in Golang.